Souly1997/Aurora/ETS1313 _sosna_gemechu/activity2_Q2_algorithm.md

     ```mermaid
      flowchart TD
     A[Start]-->B[capacity in gallon and fuel in gallon the automobile can drive for 1 mile]
-    C[calculate number of mile the automobile can drive as

-    1     mile    = gallon automobile can drive

-    required mile=gallon capacity]-->D[print the mile required with out refueling]
+    C[calculate number of mile the automobile can drive as  required mile=gallon capacity*1mile/gallon automobile can drive in 1 mile]-->D[print the mile required with out refueling]